-Class A Class C Class Z Management fee 1.00% 1.00% 1.00% Distribution and/or Service (12b-1) Fees 0.35% 0.85% None Other Expenses 0.59% 0.56% 0.63% Dividend Expense on Short Sales 0.06% 0.06% 0.06% Remainder of Other Expenses 0.53% 0.50% 0.57% Acquired Fund Fees and Expenses 0.01% 0.01% 0.01% Total Annual Fund Operating Expenses 1.95% 2.42% 1.64% Expense Reimbursement -0.50% -0.50% -0.50% Total Annual Fund Operating Expenses After Expense Reimbursement 1.45% 1.92% 1.14%
+Class A Class C Class Z Management fee 1.00% 1.00% 1.00% Distribution and/or Service (12b-1) Fees 0.35% 0.85% None Other Expenses 1.14% 1.16% 1.11% Acquired Fund Fees and Expenses 0.04% 0.04% 0.04% Total Annual Fund Operating Expenses 2.53% 3.05% 2.16% Expense Reimbursement -1.24% -1.26% -1.21% Total Annual Fund Operating Expenses After Expense Reimbursement 1.29% 1.79% 0.94%

-- Class A Shares bought without an initial sales charge in accounts aggregating \$500,000 or more at the time of purchase are subject to a 1.00% contingent deferred sales charge ("CDSC") if the shares are sold within 18 months of purchase. - Class C Shares are subject to a 1% CDSC for redemptions of shares within one year of purchase.
-This CDSC does not apply to redemptions under a systematic withdrawal plan. - Total Annual Fund Operating Expenses differ from the ratios of expenses to average net assets shown in the Financial Highlights, which reflect the operating expenses of the Fund and do not include acquired fund fees and expenses. - Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), taxes, such as deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 0.90% of average daily net assets attributable to any class of the Fund (the "Expense Cap").
-The Expense Cap will continue through at least October 31, 2018 and may not be terminated prior to this date without the action or consent of the Fund's Board of Trustees.
+Class A Shares bought without an initial sales charge in accounts aggregating \$500,000 or more at the time of purchase are subject to a 1.00% contingent deferred sales charge ("CDSC") if the shares are sold within 18 months of purchase.

+- Class C Shares are subject to a 1% CDSC for redemptions of shares within one year of purchase.
+This CDSC does not apply to redemptions under a systematic withdrawal plan. - Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), taxes, such as deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 0.90% of average daily net assets attributable to any class of the Fund (the "Expense Cap").
+The Expense Cap will continue through at least October 31, 2020 and may not be terminated prior to this date without the action or consent of the Fund's Board of Trustees.
 Under the expense limitation agreement, the Adviser may recoup waived and/or reimbursed amounts with respect to the Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the Expense Cap in effect at the time of such waiver/reimbursement.